-Making the switch to a new lab or a digital workflow can feel like a significant change, but the benefits for your implant cases are undeniable.
-The precision of a custom-milled abutment sets the stage for superior soft tissue health and long-term stability that pre-fabricated options simply can’t match.
-The process is more straightforward than you might think, and the right lab partner will feel like an extension of your own team.
-We’ve created this guide to demystify the entire experience and give you the confidence to order custom abutments online, covering everything from what you’ll need to get started to what happens after you click submit.
+Making the switch to a digital workflow can feel like a big change, but the payoff for your implant cases is undeniable.
+The precision of a custom fabricated abutment sets the stage for superior soft tissue health and long-term stability—something pre-fabricated options just can’t match.
+Ordering a custom-fabricated abutment is more straightforward than you might think, and the right lab partner will feel like an extension of your own team.
+We created this guide to demystify the process and give you the confidence to order your next dental custom abutment online.

 Key Takeaways